PowerShell/PSReadLine/README.md

 Get-PSReadLineKeyHandler
 ```

-There are many configuration options, see the options to Set-PSReadLineOption.
-PSReadLine has help for it's cmdlets as well as an about_PSReadLine topic - see those topics for more detailed help.
+There are many configuration options, see the options to `Set-PSReadLineOption`.  `PSReadLine` has help for it's cmdlets as well as an `about_PSReadLine` topic - see those topics for more detailed help.

-To set your own custom keybindings, use the cmdlet Set-PSReadLineKeyHandler.
+To set your own custom keybindings, use the cmdlet `Set-PSReadLineKeyHandler`.
 For example, for a better history experience, try:

 ```powershell
 Set-PSReadLineKeyHandler -Key UpArrow -Function HistorySearchBackward